-Econ Lowdown provides award-winning, free classroom resources for pre-K through college educators to teach about economics, personal finance, money and banking, and the Federal Reserve.
-Their site also have free resources for consumers and parents who want to learn about these topics.
+Econlowdown provides award-winning, free classroom resources for pre-K through college educators to teach about economics, personal finance, money and banking, and the Federal Reserve.
+Their site also has free resources for consumers and parents who want to learn about these topics.

-Bring the Federal Reserve to your school.
-With traveling trunks, students can learn about the nation's central bank from their classrooms.
+Traveling Trunk you can bring the Federal Reserve to your school.
+Students can learn about the nation's central bank from their classrooms.
 Two trunks are available for reserve: Fed Detective Trunk (grades 3-8) and Economic Exploration Trunk (Grades 9-12).
 These trunks are available with a minimum of two weeks' notice for organizations in Kansas, NW Missouri, Oklahoma, Nebraska, Colorado, Wyoming, and northern New Mexico.
 Click here for more information.

 The Iowa Department of Revenue is pleased to continue its work with the Iowa Jump$tart Coalition to promote financial literacy education.
 That education should include basic knowledge about how to complete a tax return.
 To assist with the development of that knowledge, the department has created a student packet with examples, exercises, and instructions for teachers to expose students to the basics of completing an Iowa 1040 Individual Income tax return.
 The department encourages the usage of this packet and welcomes any questions you may have about the information presented.
 Please contact firstname.lastname@example.org.